 4. Makes lips softer and pinker:

 By combining baking soda with honey and rubbing it in small circles on your lips, you can get rid of dead skin cells.
-It will also add moisture, get rid of impurities, and make the natural pink color return in no time.
+It will also add moisture, get rid of impurities, and make the natural pink colour return in no time.
 It is safe and can be done twice a week for best results.
 You can do more than that but you just have to ensure you don’t overdo the whole thing and dry out your lip skin.

 5. Reduce the appearance of wrinkles and helps shrink your pores:

-Not only does baking soda cleanse your face, it also shrinks your pores, tighten and firm your skin, all while smoothing out wrinkles.
+Not only does baking soda cleanse your face, but it also shrinks your pores, tightens and firm your skin, all while smoothing out wrinkles.
 If you have (large) pores on your face that other promising products have failed on, it’s time for you to try the natural baking soda.
 Mix 1 tablespoon of baking soda with 1 tablespoon of water or apple cider vinegar and gently massage on your face.
 This is an excellent mild scrub for the skin and it helps greatly in tightening skin pores.

 6. Helps fade moles:

 This is one of the baking soda benefits that is a bit more complicated.
 It will interest you to know that your mole can be cleared in no time.
 You have to combine baking soda with Epsom salt, hydrogen peroxide, boiling water, and vinegar.
 Then you put the mixture on your moles for around 20 minutes.
 You will have to repeat this process two times every day until the moles fade.